cracker-developer/cracker-developer.github.io/_posts/TryHackMe/2025-09-14-tryhackme-pressed-writeup.md

 After obtaining the `AES Key` and `IV` ==> Key pairs, which use `AES-256-CBC` mode, now we can decrypt C2 traffic.

-You can check <a href="https://www.youtube.com/watch?v=yokG8RnLivs" target="_blank">here</a> and the video shown below for more details about the algorithm.
+You can check <a href="https://www.youtube.com/watch?v=yokG8RnLivs" target="_blank">here</a> and from the video shown below for more details about the algorithm.
 {% youtube "https://www.youtube.com/watch?v=Au1RhzK55y4" %}

 <br>